edemko/learn-osdev/docs/references.md

   * [`OFFSET` in gnu as](https://stackoverflow.com/questions/1669662/what-does-offset-in-16-bit-assembly-code-mean)
   * [Include binary file with GNU toolchain](https://stackoverflow.com/a/18467409) but this can also be done with the linker

+#### Tricks

+Be on the lookout for this ridiculous error message:
+    `Error: invalid operands (*UND* and *ABS* sections) for <operator>`.
+GNU sometimes says this when it means:
+    `Error: missing backslash before a macro argument name 'limit'` but of course, it'd be too much to expect GNU to explain anything.

 ### Linker

   * [GNU Linker Manual](https://sourceware.org/binutils/docs/ld/index.html)